JackSloaner/TLAP-Exercises/README.md

 **Program description:** <br>
 - Stores strings as a struct containing a pointer to the string (array of characters), and its length.
 - Highlighted functions:
-  - `readFile`: Reading in a string from a file
+  - `readFile`: Read in a string from a file
-  - `deleteStr`: Deleting a string
+  - `deleteStr`: Delete a string
-  - `printString`: Printing a string
+  - `printString`: Print a string
-  - `subString`: Getting a substring
+  - `subString`: Get a substring
-  - `replaceText`: Replacing a substring with another string.
+  - `replaceText`: Replace a substring with another string.
-  - `deleteList`: Deleting position lists after use to free up memory
+  - `deleteList`: Delete position lists after use to free up memory
 ### 4.2: linked_list_numbers
 **Questions in the book:**<br> **q1: Imagine a linked list where instead of the node storing a character, the node stores a digit: an int in the range 0-9.
 We could represent positive numbers of any size using such a linked list; the number 149, for example would be a linked list in which the first node stores a 1, the second a 4, and the third a 9.
 Write a function `intToList` that takes an integer value and produces a linked list of this sort.**<br>
 **q2: For the digit list of the previous exercise, write a function that takes two such lists and produces a new list representing their sum.**<br>‎<br>